Home - Electrical equipment

 Materials and equipment

-Different materials are used depending on the type of workwear.
-Medical clothing requires a fabric with high hygiene, antistatic properties, which can withstand washing with disinfectants and does not leak blood.
+Depending on the type of workwear used various materials.
+Medical clothing requires highly hygienic, antistatic fabric that can withstand washing with disinfectants and does not allow blood to pass through.
 These criteria are met:

-• mixture cotton and polyester - more modern fabric, lightweight, less wrinkling.
+• mixture cotton and polyester– a more modern fabric, lightweight, wrinkles less.

-• twill - a special type of weave contributes to strength, wear resistance, is produced from yarn of different composition;
+• twill– a special type of weave promotes strength, wear resistance, and is produced from yarn of different compositions;

-• moleskin - cotton material, protects against dust, convective heat;
+• moleskin– cotton material, protects from dust and convective heat;

-• calico - ecological, highly hygienic, suitable for workers' underwear;
+• calico– environmentally friendly, highly hygienic, suitable for workers’ underwear;

-• ripstop - strong, durable, weave using army thread, used in the production of clothing for firefighters;
+• ripstop– strong, durable, weaved using military thread, used in the production of firefighter clothing;

-• cloth - very dense, knitted fabric made from wool or cotton;
+• cloth– very dense, woven fabric made from wool or cotton;

-• kondura - abrasion-resistant nylon material, impregnated with water-repellent agents, covered with polyurethane; disadvantages - high weight and high cost.
+• Condura– abrasion-resistant nylon material, impregnated with water-repellent agents, coated with polyurethane; flaws - heavy weight and high cost.

 – a promising business with a quick payback, does not require large investments and complex skills.
 Profitability – 30%.